Do I Need a Solicitor to Remortgage?

 - Amount to borrow: £150,000

-You need equity to obtain a remortgage as opposed to a deposit, which you’d have required when you obtained your first mortgage.
+You need equity to obtain a remortgage as opposed to a deposit, which you would have need you took out your first mortgage.

-Unlike a cash deposit (money in your bank), equity refers to the amount of your property which you own (without debt) as part of the total value of your house.
+Unlike a cash deposit (money in your bank), equity refers to the amount of your property that you own (without debt) as part of the total value of your house.

-As above, this refers to how much you’d like to borrow in comparison to the value of your property (LTV).
+As mentioned, this is related to how much you’d like to borrow in comparison to the value of your property (LTV).

-You do have the option, however, to pay off some of your mortgage when remortgaging, so if you’ve managed to save a little, it’s worth discussing this with a remortgage adviser.
+You do have the option, however, to pay off some of your mortgage when remortgaging.
+If you’ve managed to save a little, it’s worth discussing this with a remortgage adviser.

-Paying off some of your mortgage can mean that you pay less interest (cost of borrowing) over time and may even pay your mortgage off a little earlier.
+Paying off some of your mortgage can help you pay less interest (cost of borrowing) over time and may even allow you to pay off your mortgage a little earlier.

 You may need a survey as part of any new agreement for a remortgage, but it’s less likely if you stay with the same lender.
 There are many types of survey, each with a different level of detail.

-The company lending you the money will read your description of the age and type of house and that will determine the type of survey (along with the construction material).
-A remortgage lender will consider some construction types as riskier than others when it comes to letting you borrow money.
+The company lending you the money will assess the age and type of house, and this will determine the type of survey required (along with the construction material).
+A remortgage lender will consider certain construction types as riskier than others when it comes to lending you money.

 Do I Need a Mortgage Adviser for my Remortgage?